qingfengxia/Cfd/README.md

 Cfd is still under testing and development, but we are planning to be merged into FreeCAD official.

 You can fork this Cfd module (stay with official stable FreeCAD release) to add new CFD solver or fix bugs for this OpenFOAM solver by send pull request.

+CLA: For bug fixing, it is assumed the contributor agrees for the original author to relicense this Cfd module potential in the future.

 There is a ebook "Module developer's guide on FreeCAD source code", there are two chapters describing how Fem and Cfd modules are designed and implemented.

-<https://github.com/qingfengxia/FreeCAD_Mod_Dev_Guide.git> where updated PDF could be found on this git repo
+<https://github.com/qingfengxia/FreeCAD_Mod_Dev_Guide.git> where updated PDF could be found on this git repo's `pdf` folder.

 This is an outdated version for early preview:
 <https://www.iesensor.com/download/FreeCAD_Mod_Dev_Guide__20161224.pdf>